 Not every form of heart disease will automatically lead on to heart failure in cats.
 We understand that it’s terrifying when to find out that your cat has a heart problem, and it’s understandable that most people automatically think the worst.
 However the effects of the various types of the illness on the various types of cat can vary dramatically.
 With early detection, some forms of feline cardiomyopathy are completely non clinical.
 That means no lifestyle changes for your cat at all!
 You know your cat better than anyone else does.
 You know when something’s wrong.
 Always consult a vet when you’re concerned, and always follow your vet’s advice.

-Thank you for stopping by and reading this article on diet and heart failure in cats.
+Thank you for stopping by and reading this article on diet and congestive heart failure in cats.
 We hope you found the information useful.
 If you did, please feel free to share it among your cat loving friends!